radish-es/opensourcelaw/content/courses/Property/exercises/locke_colonialism.md

 - **Subsumation**: In what ways does Locke portray his treatise as universal, despite being rooted in seventeenth-century British Christianity?
 What contradictions might this supposed universality obscure?

-Keep these questions and you answers in mind when we return to these topics next week.
+Keep these questions and your answers in mind when we return to these topics next week.